anton-dorn/airbnb_analytics_munich/README.md

 ## Files
 - `airbnb-data-munich.csv`: dataset used in the pipeline
 - `airbnb-munich-main.ipynb`: full Python pipeline

-## Observations & Disclaimers
-The objective was to identify correlations, not causal relationships.
-Multicollinearity was intentionally not addressed as the priority was pattern recognition and predictive potential.
-Further due diligence is required to assess factors the model cannot capture (building condition, interior design, listing photo quality, etc.).

 ## Source
 Cox, M. Inside Airbnb. http://insideairbnb.com/get-the-data/, 2024.